 Fanout Cloud is a new service that makes implementing realtime push a heck of a lot easier.
 Simply use the Fanout Cloud API to publish messages to interested subscribers and let us handle the complexity of maintaining client connections, pushing messages, and all operational and scaling concerns.
 What makes Fanout Cloud different from similar solutions is that it supports pushing data over a variety of transports, and it allows you to do so in a format-agnostic fashion.
 Below is a list of the supported transports and the payload customizability of each:

 - HTTP long-polling: accept any kind of request, and you specify the response code, status, headers, and body.

 - HTTP streaming: accept any kind of request, and you specify the initial response code, status, headers, and then a series of body payloads to be appended.

 - XMPP stanzas: you specify the entire XML stanza.

 - Webhooks: you specify the HTTP verb, path, headers, and optional body.
 Any HTTP response is ignored.

-Fanout is currently in private beta, and free for low volume users who sign up early.
-If you are building a website, REST API, app, or other service, and are interested in learning more about how Fanout could bring joy to your life, let us know at firstname.lastname@example.org and be sure to visit our homepage and sign up for the beta.
+Fanout Cloud is available today and free to try.
+If you are building a website, REST API, app, or other service, and are interested in learning more about how Fanout Cloud can bring joy to your life, let us know.